 Traditional Chinese steamers are made from bamboo, and they still remain the standard for home use today.
 They are cheap, efficient, and almost perfectly designed to do the job.
 The great thing about bamboo steamers combined with woks is that >because of the sloping shape of a wok's sides, any sized steamer will work in your wok, so long as it's diameter is smaller than your wok's.

 Steamers also stack, allowing you to steam at least three or four different foods over the same wok of simmering water.
-A 10-inch steamer, like this one from Joyce Chen (for $22 it comes with two stacking steamer baskets and a lid) will be sufficient for most home cook's needs.
+A 10-inch steamer (I prefer the 10-inch by Joyce Chen) will be sufficient for most home cook's needs.
 I keep a few 12-inch steamers on hand for when I have dim sum parties that require large quantities of steaming.
 A smaller 6 or 8-inch steamer can also make for fabulous presentation at the table.